Amsiam/uauth/examples/tanstack-start-demo/README.md

 # TanStack Start Auth Demo

-This project demonstrates how to integrate `@nightmar3/uauth-tanstack-start` into a TanStack Start application.
+This project demonstrates how to integrate `@nightmar3/uauth-tanstack-start` into a TanStack Start application with full OAuth support.

 ## Prerequisites

 1. **Auth Backend**: Ensure the FastAPI backend is running.

    ```bash
    cd ../../backends/fastapi
    # Follow backend README instructions to start the server